 UNIVERSAL LIFE

-Universal Life Insurance was created to provide more flexibility than whole life insurance by allowing the policy owner to shift money between the insurance and savings components of the policy.
-Premiums, which are variable, are broken down by the insurance company into insurance and savings, allowing the policy owner to make adjustments based on their individual circumstances.
-For example, if the savings portion is earning a low return, it can be used instead of external funds to pay the premiums.
-Unlike whole life insurance, universal life allows the cash value of investments to grow at a variable rate that is adjusted monthly.
+Universal Life Insurance was designed to offer more flexibility than whole life insurance by allowing policyholders to allocate their funds between the insurance and savings components of the policy.
+The premiums are variable and are divided by the insurance company into two parts: insurance and savings.
+This structure enables policy owners to make adjustments based on their individual circumstances.

 FINAL EXPENSE

-Final expense insurance is a type of permanent life insurance policy that provides a lump sum to your chosen beneficiary to cover end-of-life expenses.
-If you buy final expense insurance and continue to pay premiums during the life of the policy, your beneficiary will receive the death benefit when you die.
-They can use the death benefit to cover costs related to your passing, including medical expenses, a memorial, or funeral service.
-Many families don’t have the funds readily available to cover funeral expenses, which generally cost around $10,000.
-Final expense insurance steps in to pay for the burial and any other expenses your family needs, so they don’t have to face a financial burden during a difficult time.
+Final expense insurance is a type of permanent life insurance that offers a lump sum payment to your chosen beneficiary to cover end-of-life expenses.
+When you purchase final expense insurance and consistently pay the premiums throughout the life of the policy, your beneficiary will receive the death benefit upon your passing.
+This benefit can be used to pay for various costs related to your death, such as medical expenses, memorial services, or funeral arrangements.

 BASED IN PHILADELPHIA, PA